-Faecal Microbiology Therapy (FMT procedure) is a therapy for recurrent and severe Clostridium Intractable Infection (C-Diff).
+Faecal Microbiology Therapy (FMT) is a therapy for recurrent and severe Clostridium Intractable Infection (C-Diff).
 C-Diff is a bacterium present in some people’s intestines, and their problems can range from a mild illness with diarrhoea to a severe, life-threatening condition requiring hospitalisation.

 Antibiotics are in everyday use to keep the infection under control.
 However, a course of treatment like this does not bring down a very high recurrence rate, and there may not be a painful condition.

 FMT can create a colony of bacteria that more effectively suppresses C-diff.
 This process is a faecal donation placing faeces from another person into the intestines of patients with C-Diff.
-FMT is very useful in acutely or chronically ill patients whose condition does not improve with conventional antibiotic treatment.
-In patients who have had three or more recurrences, the success rate usually reaches 90%.
+FMT is very useful in acute or chronically ill patients whose condition does not improve with conventional antibiotic treatment.
+In patients with three or more recurrences, the success rate usually reaches 90%.

 To date, experience has shown that FMT is surprisingly safe.
 The risk of transmitting infection or disease from donor to recipient is infrequent.
 The dangers of FMT are mainly those associated with the procedure required for grafting donor stools (colonoscopy or endoscopy).

-Colon hydrotherapy with High Strength Probiotic Implants and comprehensive consultation is available at Parkland Natural Health Clinic.
+Colon hydrotherapy with high-strength probiotic implant and comprehensive consultation is available at Parkland Natural Health Clinic.

 Patients who require FMT are often seriously ill and sometimes are in a state threatening their lives.
-However, the procedure gives hope of a final recovery to patients who have incurable conditions from a medical point of view.
+However, the procedure gives hope of a final recovery to patients with incurable conditions from a medical point of view.

 There are some cases when a more suitable method is to place a sample of faeces on top, i.e. endoscopically, where the endoscope reaches the end of the stomach.